stclib/STC/README.md

 <summary><b>Reasons why you want to you use STC</b></summary>
 C is still among the most popular programming languages, despite the fact that it was created as early as in 1972.
 That is a manifestation of how well the language was designed for its time, and still is.
 However, times are changing, and C is starting to lag behind many of the new upcoming system languages like Zig, Odin and Rust with regard to features in the standard library, but also when it comes to safety and vulnerabilities.
-STC aims to bridge some of that gap, to let us have common modern features and added safety, while we still can write C.
+STC aims to bridge some of that gap, to let us have common modern features and added safety, while we still can enjoy writing C.

 #### A. Missing features in the C standard library, which STC provides
 * A wide set of high performance, generic/templated typesafe container types, including smart pointers and bitsets.